muhammadhassanmahar/muhammadhassan.github.io/README.md

-# Flutter Developer Portfolio – Muhammad Hassan
+# Flutter Developer  – Muhammad Hassan

 Hello and welcome! 👋🏽
 I'm **Muhammad Hassan**, a passionate Flutter developer focused on building high-performance, elegant, and user-friendly mobile applications.
 This portfolio showcases my featured projects in the **marriage/matrimonial** app domain.